 One of the largest pharmaceutical companies in the world.
 Roundup, produced by its subsidiary Monsanto, is used by the Israeli military to destroy Palestinian crops in Gaza.

-Bayer AG is a German multinational that produces and markets pharmaceutical and agricultural products.
+Bayer AG is a German multinational company that produces and markets pharmaceutical and agricultural products.
 It is one of the largest pharmaceutical companies in the world.
 In 2018, Bayer acquired The Monsanto Company.
-Monsanto produces an herbicide called Glyphosate under the trade name Roundup, which the Israeli military uses to aerially spray Palestinian crops along the wall that blockades the Gaza Strip.
+Monsanto produces a chemical called Glyphosate under the brand name Roundup, a commonly used consumer and industrial herbicide.

+The Israeli military regularly uses Roundup to aerially spray Palestinian crops along the wall that blockades the Gaza Strip.
 Conducted since 2014, the spraying is done by aircraft a few times a year, during December-January and again around April.
 The Israeli Ministry of Defense claims the spraying is done on the Israeli side of the border and refuses to disclose the exact locations for “security reasons.”
-However, many Palestinian farmers had their vegetable fields and crops destroyed.
-The Red Cross confirmed that the herbicides “completely destroyed” crops and contaminated water sources located within 3,000 feet from the border.
-The herbicides were also found to have damaged crops up to 1.3 miles inside the Gaza Strip.
+However, many Palestinian farmers have reported their vegetable fields and crops were destroyed.
+The Red Cross has confirmed that the herbicides have “completely destroyed” crops and contaminated water sources located within 3,000 feet from the border.
+The herbicides were also found to have damaged crops up to 1.3 miles deep inside the Gaza Strip.
 The entire width of the Gaza Strip ranges between 3.5 and 7.5 miles.
 During the 2017-2018 winter spraying season, the herbicides affected 544 acres of agricultural lands and 2,570 acres of pasture.
 A freedom of information application, filed by Israeli human rights organization Gisha, revealed Glyphosate (Roundup) as one of the brands used, alongside Oxyfluorfen (Goal), manufactured by Corteva (formerly Dow Chemical) and Diuron (Diurex), manufactured by Adama.

 Beyond the economic loss of the harvest, the herbicides are also harmful to human health and to the environment.
-In a similar case, Israeli authorities used aerial spraying to destroy the crops of Palestinian Bedouin Israeli citizens until 2007, when the Israeli Supreme Court banned this practice because of its danger to human life and health.
+In a similar case, Israeli authorities used aerial spraying to destroy the crops of Palestinians citizens of Israel until 2007, when the Israeli Supreme Court banned the practice because of its danger to human life and health.
 In 2015, the International Agency for Research on Cancer classified Glyphosate as a probable human carcinogen.
 In 2018, a U.S. court ordered Monsanto to pay $289 million to a California resident because his cancer was found to be caused by Roundup, and Monsanto faces thousands of similar lawsuits.
-Because of the associated health risks, the Israeli military has been coordinating the spraying in Gaza with the Israeli communities that surround the Gaza Strip, for them to take measures to minimize the harm, but does not give comparable advance notice to farmers in Gaza.
+Due to the associated health risks, the Israeli military coordinates the aerial spraying with the Israeli communities that surround the Gaza Strip in order to minimize harm but does not give any comparable advance notice to communities in Gaza.

-This is not the first time Monsanto chemicals are weaponized.
-During the Vietnam War, Monsanto was one of the leading providers of “Agent Orange” to the U.S. military, which sprayed it over the jungles of Vietnam, Laos, and Cambodia, causing massive environmental damage and lingering public health problems.
+This is not the first time Monsanto chemicals have been weaponized for military use.
+During the Vietnam War, Monsanto was one of the leading providers of “Agent Orange” to the U.S. military, which sprayed it across Vietnam, Laos, and Cambodia, causing massive environmental damage and lingering public health problems.
 More recently, Monsanto was revealed to be a leading manufacturer of weaponized white phosphorus.
 A 2012 U.S. Army procurement document named the company as the sole U.S.-based manufacturer of white phosphorus for M110 chemical artillery projectiles.
 International humanitarian law restricts the military use of white phosphorus due to its incendiary properties.
 During its 2008-2009 assault on Gaza, the Israeli military used U.S.-made white phosphorus shells illegally, in areas heavily populated with civilians.
-However, a Human Rights Watch found ammunition remnants that were manufactured two decades earlier by Thiokol Aerospace, a U.S. company now part of Northrop Grumman, not by Monsanto.
+However, Human Rights Watch found ammunition remnants that were manufactured two decades earlier by Thiokol Aerospace, a U.S. company now part of Northrop Grumman, not by Monsanto.

-While herbicides do not qualify as “chemical weapons,” Israel’s use of them in Gaza may constitute a violation of international humanitarian law.
-In general, international humanitarian law requires that, during wartime and occupation, civilians and humanitarian interests must be protected.
-Customary international humanitarian law severely restricts the use of herbicides as in warfare.
-Herbicides must not be used against vegetation which is not a military target, if it causes excessive incidental damage to civilian objects, or if it could cause widespread, long-term, and severe damage to the natural environment.
+While herbicides are not legally considered “chemical weapons,” Israel’s use of them in Gaza may constitute a violation of international humanitarian law.
+Customary international humanitarian law severely restricts the use of herbicides as warfare.
+Herbicides must not be used against vegetation if it causes excessive incidental damage to civilians or if it could cause widespread, long-term, and severe damage to the natural environment.